dbaldridge-lab/htcf/tunneling.md

 ### VSCode Application
 Alternatively, you can work in the VSCode desktop application.
 You may want to do this if you use customized settings and local extensions.
-- Leaving the previous VSCode window open, open a new VSCode window using the shortcut `CMD + Shift + N`.
 - Click the icon for the Remote Explorer:
 ![image](https://github.com/dbaldridge-lab/htcf/assets/50468813/02779d19-a100-43ad-8e23-26f15c17463a)